fbpx ...

 What can I do with very soft bananas?

-You can do several things with soft bananas, but adding them to a banana pudding is a match made in heaven because the creamy texture of the pudding plays well with the soft bananas and crunchy cookies.
+There are several things you can do with soft bananas, but adding them to banana pudding is a match made in heaven because the pudding's creamy texture complements the soft bananas and crunchy cookies.

 Is banana pudding supposed to be hot or cold?